Aava Community Section

 I think the best thing about Aava Community Section is that you are not tied to a strictly defined job description but get to participate in a wide variety of events!
 I wanted to help in almost all section and committee events.
 In addition to event organising, I have met wonderful people and found good friends from among my own section, committee and other AYY volunteers during the year.
 If you are a happy team player, Aava Community Section could be a great place for you!”

 -Kiti Kainulainen, Chair of Outdoor Games Committee

-The posts in the section change every year, below is a possible lineup for the next year:
+The posts in the section change every year, below is the lineup for the next year:

 The Chair directs the daily operations of the section and ensures that everything runs smoothly.
 Aava’s Chair is also involved in the planning and development of AYY’s cultural sector.

 The Vice Chair helps the chair to run the section and is in charge of Aava's internal events.